pjn51/brainweb-2/Literature & Reference/Cuba 50 Years Later - Where is the Revolution Going (2009).md

 The lowering of rents, tarrifs, and utility bills showed the masses that the revolutionary government, now led by [[Castro]], was on their side.
 Armed militias of workers and peasants began to form in order to defend these gains from the counter-revolution, which now counted sections of the former military among its ranks.

 The revolution aquired an increasingly radical character as a series of strikes and counter-strikes, provocations, and battles occured between the forces of revolution and counter-revolution.
-In 1960, Cuba nationalized all foreign companies and banks, as Fidel declared the socialist character of the revolution.
+In 1960, Cuba [[economic planning|nationalized]] all foreign companies and banks, as Fidel declared the socialist character of the revolution.
 By 1961, capitalism had been effectively snuffed out.

 Then came the Bay of Pigs invasion in 61.